rachaelbabister/blush-bakes-blog/README.md

 ### Future Implementations

-- Update or delete a user profile. (this should have been included in this design iteration, but time didn't allow)
+- Update or delete a user profile.
+(I would've liked to have included this in this design iteration, but time didn't allow.)
-- A contact form for users to get in touch. (this should have been included in this design iteration, but time didn't allow)
+- A contact form for users to get in touch.
+(I would've liked to have included this in this design iteration, but time didn't allow.)
+- An About page to give the user more information about the blog and the company, with a link to the main Blush Bakes by Rach website.
 - A star rating on the recipes for users to rate a recipe, and for other users to see what the star rating is.
 - A toggle of metric/imperial measurements on each recipe.
 - Instructional videos for users to follow along.